bsc-pm/ovni/doc/dev/channels.md

 Channels have properties that can be set by `chan_prop_set()`.
 Setting the `CHAN_DIRTY_WRITE` property to true allows a channel to modify its value while being in the dirty state.

-The `CHAN_DUPLICATES` property determines is a channel can write the same value to the channel twice.
+## Duplicate values

+By default, writing the same value to a channel twice is forbidden and will result in a error.
+The property `CHAN_ALLOW_DUP` allows writing the same value to the channel.
+However, the property `CHAN_IGNORE_DUP` will ignore the attempt to write the duplicated value with no error.

 ## Callback